 It appears that a somewhat limited, yet pretty high-octane offering of prog will pass over the RMR review counter this year.
 And that’s a good thing.
 Even if we would have liked to see more, much more.

 After the 2019 disappointment that Leprous produced, the deckhands on this RMR cruiser really look forward to some revival of Progressive Metal.
 Yet, Steven Wilson already telegraphed his urge to exploit the cheesily sweet pop soundscape worse than his current release To The Bone ever dared.
-And his next record will only show signs of life by January 2021, … [...]
+And his next record will only show signs of life by January 2021, which may not be … [...]
 Click to raid more!

 Well, this tune clearly harkens back to a time when Porcupine Tree, Steven Wilson1), and Leprous still made Progressive Rock and Metal worth its salt.
 Haken‘s newest extract from their upcoming piece prominently called Virus really pricked our ears.
 Not because it is exceedingly crunchy or some sort of powerful metal, but because Canary Yellow is one artfully mastered track.